Sun Araw: Biography

 Originally from Austin, Texas, Stallones now resides in Long Beach, California.
-Stallones was associated with the Not Not Fun label, and released his debut album, The Phynx, in 2008.
-This was followed later that year with Beach Head.
-He has been prolific since then with three albums released in 2010 and two in 2011.
+Stallones was associated with the Not Not Fun record label, and released his debut album, The Phynx, in February 2008.
+This was followed by the release of a second album, Beach Head, in July of the same year.
+He has been prolific since then, having released fourteen subsequent albums between 2009 and 2024.
 Stallones also collaborated with Pocahaunted on the Passage album.

-Stallones set up his Sun Ark studio in his Long Beach home, where he records most of his music.
+In 2010, Stallones set up his Sun Ark studio and label in his Long Beach home, where he records most of his music.

 His 2012 collaboration with M. Geddes Gengras and The Congos Icon Give Thank reached number seven on the Billboard Top World Albums chart.

 Sun Araw and The Congos also performed live together.

 Name

-Araw is a Tagalog word meaning sun or day, depending on context, so Stallones' stage name literally translates to sun sun.
+Araw is a Tagalog word meaning 'sun' or 'day', depending on context, meaning Stallones' stage name literally translates to sun sun.
 However, as Stallones recounted to LA Weekly, he considers his name to mean "sun day", which is a pun referring to Sunday, and more specifically the Christian Sabbath day.
 Therefore, Stallones considers his stage name to mean "sacred rest", despite "rest" not being one of the meanings of araw.
 One justification for this he provided was that he participates for a time in many bands—but his one man show Sun Araw is something he can always rely on when he takes a break from other music projects.

 Musical style

 His 2010 album Off Duty was described by Allmusic writer Gregory Heaney as "pulsing, Krautrock-influenced retro-futuristic lo-fi."
+Critics David Keenan and Simon Reynolds grouped him with an early wave hypnagogic pop artists who emerged in the late 2000s.
 Jon Pareles, writing for The New York Times, described Sun Araw's music as "a happy jungle of electronic repetition and live playing.
-Loops and echoes reconfigured reggae, funk and Afrobeat in dizzying ways; the music cackled and hopped, ready to trip up dancers or just get trippy in decidedly 21st-century groove."
+Loops and echoes reconfigured reggae, funk and Afrobeat in dizzying ways; the music cackled and hopped, ready to trip up dancers or just get trippy in decidedly 21st-century groove".

-His style has been characterized as experimental, containing "sampled loops, echoed vocals, bursting bass, and random moments."
-His music has also been described as "neo-dub" and "psych-rock."
+His style has been characterized as experimental, containing "sampled loops, echoed vocals, bursting bass, and random moments".
+His music has also been described as "neo-dub" and "psych-rock".

 With releases like Icon Give Thank in 2012, it is described by Andy Beta of Pitchfork as a "psychedelic gospel album".
 Furthermore, tracks like "Thanks and Praise" are described as "beyond dub, dancehall, roots, (his previous release) Ancient Romans, never really sounding like... the aforementioned genres".
 This "psychedelic" flavour to his music can be found in other release such as On Patrol or Off Duty.

-Pitchfork currently features 10 reviews of Sun Araw releases from 2010 to 2020, with an average rating of 7.34 (out of 10).